usdot-its-jpo-data-portal/sandbox/README.md

 * [Get Involved](#get-involved)

 ## Background
 This repository contains information on accessing complete data sets from the United States Department of Transportation (USDOT) Joint Program Office (JPO) data program.
 It is meant to propose a data folder hierarchy to structure the processed data ingested from the Connected Vehicles (CV) Pilot programs and other streaming data sources.
-Currently this is a beta system using a folder hierarchy for processed Basic Safety Messages (BSM) from the Wyoming CV Pilot site.
+Currently this is a beta system using a folder hierarchy for processed Basic Safety Messages (BSM) and Traveler Information Messages (TIM) from the Wyoming CV Pilot site.

 USDOT JPO is soliciting user feedback on the current folder hierarchy to determine what the best approach is and to help inform future directory hierarchies for other data types.
 To provide input on the hierarchy or the data please [Open an Issue](https://github.com/usdot-its-jpo-data-portal/sandbox/issues).